Ad-hoc MLE/ JavaScript execution in Oracle Database 23ai: DBMS_MLE

 You should see the message ‘hello world’ printed on the console.
 The code snippet above assumes that you are familiar with the concept of an execution context, if not, please head over to the security chapter in the JavaScript Developer’s Guide for more information.

-Calling functionality exported by your MLE modules
+Calling functionality exported by MLE modules

 create mle env fakerjs_env imports (